neocim/steal_stickers_bot/README.md

 ```
 just pull-img
 ```
-> You can also build it manually using `just compose-build`
+> You can also build it manually using `just build`

 2. Then we need to authorize the client.
 Do it, using:
 ```